hbliu/QDMR/README.md

 QDMR also supports installation pacages at http://fame.edbc.org/qdmr/Downloads.jsp

-`Please make sure a suitable version of Java is installed on your system.`
+`Please make sure a suitable version of Java is installed on your system before running any version of QDMR.`

 Usage of QDMR
 ---------------